bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-3/report.md

 The firmware was broken up into parts for the temperature, battery level, step counter, and alert system.
 The temperature and battery level files are based on the ADC example code.
 For the battery monitor, we measure the voltage across a voltage divider consisting of two 10k resistors in series using ADC.
 For the thermistor, we again use a voltage divider to measure the voltage drop across the thermistor, then use this to calculate the resistance.
 From there, we calculate the temperature using the values given on the spec sheets for the NTC thermistor and convert those values from Kelvin to Celsius.

-For the step counter, we used the ADXL343 Accelerometer and an i2c master-slave configuration to read in the acceleration in the x, y, and z directions.
-From here, we used the acceleration on the z-axis to measure steps.
-We do this because the vertical direction is where you get the greatest fluctuations when a person is walking.
+For the step counter, we used the ADXL343 Accelerometer and an i2c master-slave configuration to read in the acceleration along the x, y, and z axes.
+From here, we have a 5 second calibration period where we check what the orientation of the device is by polling each axis and seeing where we have the greatest range in values -- this way, if a person wears it in an odd way, it will still calculate steps.
 We have a threshold variable that that is updated every second that takes the mean of the max and min values from that second.
+We also have a small buffer for above and below the threshold to account for noisy data and minor vibrations of the sensor.
 When the z acceleration goes above that threshold, it is seen as a 'step'.

 For the alert system, we have two different alerts that the user can implement.
 The first alert is a scheduled reminder to drink water.
 This is scheduled to flash the blue LED on a regular interval (every x seconds).
 The second alert is an immediate on/off switch for the user to find the device.
 When on, it continuously flashes the red LED until the user switches it to off.